 Some people may take years to get past Step 1.

 Steps 1, 3, and 5 tend to be the most difficult for most people.
 If you can do Step 1, Step 2 is basically more of the same.
-Step 4 also isn’t really that hard in practice, most just think it’s impossible until they actually do it.
+Step 4 also isn’t really that hard in practice, most just think it’s impossible until they actually get out there doing it and start traveling.

 That whole “you can do anything you want” idea is pretty real for most everyone reading this, it’s just that we can’t do everything we want.